 - Have a system to ensure decisions on Directors’ remuneration are not taken by those Directors receiving remuneration

 - Have a realistic in date business plan which includes a financial forecast submitted alongside the application

-- Applications will be welcomed for start up costs or for delivering a new or innovative project that will benefit the community as part of the organisation’s development and must include two independent written references.
+- Applications will be welcomed for start-up costs or for delivering a new or innovative project that will benefit the community as part of the organisation’s development and must include two independent written references.
 We will only normally offer a grant towards running costs within an ongoing project for the first three years of operation.

 Sorry, we do not fund: